Just add WATER: WebAssembly-based Circumvention Transports: Implementation

 \subsection{Runtime Library}

-We have written \water runtime libraries in both Go and Rust to demonstrate the cross-platform and cross-language abilities of our approach.
-Each library provides a network programming interface mirroring that of the standard library for their respective programming language.
-To avoid excessive duplicated work in implementing a new WebAssembly runtime and keep the design of \water maximally runtime-independent, we only employed standard WebAssembly and WASI interfaces which must be implemented by every runtime library that implements the current stable standard in full~\cite{wasmtime, wazero, wasmer, wasmedge}.
-Currently, both versions of \water are built with \textit{wasmtime}~\cite{wasmtime}.

-In addition, we will provide starter code, examples, and detailed documentation for developers to build their tool with \water.
-The open-source repository will be made public at a later time.
+We build \water runtime libraries in both Go and Rust to demonstrate the cross-platform and cross-language abilities of our approach, with each providing a native-styled network programming interface for their respective programming language.
+To avoid excessive duplicated work in implementing a new WebAssembly runtime and keep the design of \water runtime-independent, we only employ standard WebAssembly and WASI interfaces which are available in every standard-complete WebAssembly runtime library~\cite{wasmtime, wazero, wasmer, wasmedge}.
+Currently, \water is built with \textit{wasmtime}~\cite{wasmtime} in Rust and with \textit{wazero}~\cite{wazero} in Go.
+In addition, we provide starter code, examples, and detailed documentation for developers to build their tool with \water.
+The open-source repository has been published on GitHub~\cite{water, watm-go, water-rs}.